rust-lang/book/src/ch18-03-pattern-syntax.md

 separate variables</span>

-This code creates the variables `a` and `b` that match the values of the `x` and `y` fields of the `p` variable.
+This code creates the variables `a` and `b` that match the values of the `x` and `y` fields of the `p` structure.
 This example shows that the names of the variables in the pattern don’t have to match the field names of the struct.
 But it’s common to want the variable names to match the field names to make it easier to remember which variables came from which fields.